rdpate/helpfile/readme.md

     help NAME [SUBTOPIC..]
     help --version NAME [SUBTOPIC..]
+    help -c NAME [SUBTOPIC..]

 Help displays an overview of purpose, options, version, and other closely related information.
 For executables, Help replaces the "options" of --help and --version and does not require executing files which may be non-functional or untrusted.

-For names without a slash, Help follows a $PATH lookup and the file must be executable (like which(1)).
-Otherwise the name is a path that need not exist, as the path will be used to find the help text.
+Given -c/--command, lookup through $PATH if NAME does not contain "/" (like which(1)).
+Otherwise NAME need not exist, as the path will be used to find the help text.

 If NAME is missing and version is not requested, show help for Help.

 Options
 -------

-    -v  --version     version instead of help
+    -c  --command     lookup through $PATH if NAME lacks "/", like which(1) -v  --version     version instead of help
     -s  --short       help synopsis (or version string) only --locale=L    use L instead of $LC_ALL, $LC_CTYPE, or $LANG